mattrussi/gitlab-com-runbooks/docs/patroni/pgbadger_report.md

 ## Intro
 [pgbadger](https://github.com/darold/pgbadger) is a free  tool that can help to generate a fast interactive HTML report from PostgreSQL's logs, it is very useful when you want to analyze logs with a lot of info.
-The report that pgdagger is about queries (it is always logged when the query time is greater than [log_min_duration_statement](https://postgresqlco.nf/en/doc/param/log_min_duration_statement/) parameter ), connections, vacuum, lock,  errors and others stuff
+The report from pgdagger is about queries (it is always logged when the query time is greater than [log_min_duration_statement](https://postgresqlco.nf/en/doc/param/log_min_duration_statement/) parameter ), connections, vacuum, lock,  errors and others stuff

 ## Use in GitLab